Development of a Core Outcome Set for Dysphagia Interventions in Parkinson’s disease: the COS-DIP Study

 Why is this study being done?

-Swallowing difficulties (dyphagia) are common in people with Parkinson’s disease.
+Swallowing difficulties (dysphagia) are common in people with Parkinson’s disease.
 Research studies of swallowing treatments need to be able to measure how well the treatment works, but also what side effects it may have and how they may affect patients.
 Researchers do this by measuring ‘outcomes’.
 Examples of outcomes include ‘quality of life’ and ‘severity of swallowing difficulty’.

 So far researchers have been using different outcomes when conducting these studies.
 Some for example measure quality of life and others do not.
 Furthermore, people living with Parkinson’s disease and swallowing difficulties, carers and family members have not been involved in deciding what to measure in these research studies.
 Thus, the results of the resarch might have little importance to them.